 Agent A: A puzzle in disguise | Nintendo Switch Review

 While browsing the Nintendo eShop, a game caught my eye which was on sale for €0.99 – it turns out I had 44 coins, so it came to a grand total of €0.55.
 This game was Agent A: A puzzle in disguise.
 I am a sucker for point-and-click adventures with a hint of spy, so I simply could not refuse.
-Agent A: A puzzle in disguise is developed and published by Yak & Co, initially released for iOS in 2015, Android in 2016, before becoming available on Nintendo Switch, PS4, Steam, and Xbox One in 2019.
-Once the download was complete, I told my partner that I would turn it on quickly to check the game out.
+Agent A: A puzzle in disguise is developed and published by Yak & Co, initially released for iOS in 2015, Android in 2016, before becoming available on Nintendo Switch, PlayStation, Windows PC, and XBox in 2019.
+As the download completed, I told my partner that I would turn it on quickly to check the game out.
 7 hours later, I was still playing.

 Agent A: A puzzle in disguise focuses on Agent A, a secret agent working for the MIA, assigned with the task to apprehend the enemy spy, Ruby La Rouge.
 When Agent A tragically loses her boss in a ship explosion orchestrated by Ruby, you begin at her secret lair, looking for clues and solving puzzles all around to catch her.
 The controls are very straightforward – all that’s required is A to select, B to go back to a previous location, and the thumbstick for movement.
 This makes it very user friendly and suitable for people aged 7 and over.
 The cursor sensitivity can be adjusted to various levels as well, which is something that lacks from some point-and-click games and is a welcome addition.
 However, if you are not a fan of using Joy-Cons for this game, touchscreen mode is also available, tapping once to select an item, and tapping twice to return to the previous location.